RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-08-22-learn-python.md

 Django Girls Cali:
 CC-BY-SA")](https://argentinaenpython.com/galeria/django-girls-cali/)

-I have to preface this a warning.
+I have to preface this with a warning.
 If you're setting out to learn Python today, you should absolutely learn Python 3, and preferably the latest supported version, which is Python 3.7.